7 Best European Password Managers (2026): GDPR-Tested

 Open sourceYesNoNoYesYesNoPartial

-Security & GDPR Comparison
+Security and GDPR comparison

 Security🇨🇭Proton Pass🇱🇹NordPass🇨🇭pCloud Pass🇩🇪Padloc🇱🇺Passbolt🇧🇪Hypervault🇩🇪heylogin